-- (4) All employees of a gaming facility shall be subject to a \$20.00 deposit on any uniforms issued to the employee.
-The deposit shall be returned upon the termination or resignation of the employee's employment relationship and the employee's return of the uniform in good condition. - 6.3 Review Procedure for Gaming Employee License Application.
-Before issuing a gaming employee license, the four Tribal Commissioners responsible for carrying out gaming licensing eligibility investigations shall: - (A) Perform or arrange to have performed the necessary background investigation on the applicant required by this Code and by 25 C.F.R.
-556 and 558, in order to determine the applicant's prior activities, criminal record, if any, and reputation, habits and associations. provided in the application and all appropriate steps to verify the accuracy of information contained in the application. investigation shall include contacting each reference provided in the application, and interviewing a sufficient number of knowledgeable people such as former employers and personal references of the applicant to provide the Tribal Commission with a rational basis upon which to determine the applicant's eligibility for licensing.
+(4) All employees of a gaming facility shall be subject to a \$20.00 deposit on any uniforms issued to the employee.
+The deposit shall be returned upon the termination or resignation of the employee's employment relationship and the employee's return of the uniform in good condition.

+6.3 Review Procedure for Gaming Employee License Application.
+Before issuing a gaming employee license, the Gaming Commission Regulator responsible for carrying out gaming licensing eligibility investigations shall:

+Perform or arrange to have performed the necessary background investigation on the (A) applicant required by this Code and by 25 C.F.R.
+556 and 558, in order to determine the applicant's prior activities, criminal record, if any, and reputation, habits and associations.
+This investigation shall include contacting each reference provided in the application, and interviewing a sufficient number of knowledgeable people such as former employers and personal references of the applicant to provide the Tribal Commission with a rational basis upon which to determine the applicant's eligibility for licensing.
 A complete record of these background investigative procedures shall be kept for each applicant and summarized in a written report.
 This background investigative report shall include all steps taken in conducting the investigation of the applicant, the results obtained, conclusions reached, and the bases for these conclusions.
 The Tribal Commission shall review the contents of these background investigative reports according to the requirements of this Code and requirements at least as stringent as those in 25 C.F.R.
 556 and 558.
 Based upon this review, the Tribal Commission shall grant or deny a gaming license to a key employee or primary management official.
 The applicant shall be notified in writing of the Tribal Commission's decision.
-If the four Commissioners charged with enforcing this section vote to deny the license, they shall include in such notice the specific reasons for their decision. - (B) Forward to the National Indian Gaming Commission a copy of the application, the results of the background investigations performed and the Tribal Commission's findings and decision. - (C) All applications, background investigations and four Commissioners decisions shall be retained in the en banc Tribal Commission files for a period of at least 10 years. - shall be effective only for the person to whom it is issued and only with respect to the gaming facility specified in the application.
-Any such license may be transferred to a new gaming facility only upon prior approval of the en banc Tribal Commission upon written request of the licensee which shall identify the proposed new gaming facility, its location and the proposed gaming operator thereof.
+If the Gaming Commission Regulator charged with enforcing this section decides to deny the license, he shall include in such notice the specific reasons for his decision.

+(B) Forward to the National Indian Gaming Commission a copy of the application, the results of the background investigations performed and the Tribal Commission's findings and decision.

+(C) All applications, background investigations and Gaming Commission Regulator decisions shall be retained in the Tribal Commission files for a period of at least 10 years.

+6.4 Scope of Gaming Employee License.
+A gaming employee license shall be effective only for the person to whom it is issued and only with respect to the gaming facility specified in the application.
+Any such license may be transferred to a new gaming facility only upon prior approval of the Tribal Commission upon written request of the licensee which shall identify the proposed new gaming facility, its location and the proposed gaming operator thereof.

-- 6.5 Licensing Period.
-An employee gaming license issued pursuant to this Code shall be effective for a period of one year from the date of issuance or until such time as the en banc Gaming Commission changes the effective date and shall state on its face the date that the license became effective and the date that it expires. - 6.6 Renewals.
-A holder of an employee gaming license shall apply to the Tribal Commission for a renewal before his original license has expired, updating all information contained in the original application. - 6.7 Requirement to Produce License Upon Request.
+6.5 Licensing Period.
+An employee gaming license issued pursuant to this Code shall be effective for a period of one year from the date of issuance or until such time as the Gaming Commission changes the effective date and shall state on its face the date that the license became effective and the date that it expires.

+6.6 Renewals.
+A holder of an employee gaming license shall apply to the Tribal Commission for a renewal before his original license has expired, updating all information contained in the original application.

+6.7 Requirement to Produce License Upon Request.
 Any person receiving an employee gaming license must carry that license upon his person during all working hours and must produce that license upon the request of any law enforcement official with jurisdiction over the gaming activity or any agent of the Tribe, the Tribal Commission or the National Indian Gaming Commission.